DIPSAS/SwarmManagement/README.md

     - Deploy/Update or Remove a single stack:
         - -> SwarmManagement -stack -deploy `<stack_name>`
         - -> SwarmManagement -stack -remove `<stack_name>`
-        - Or deploy/remove all stacks with the `--all` attribute:
+        - Or deploy/remove all stacks with the `all` attribute:
-            - -> SwarmManagement -stack -deploy --all
+            - -> SwarmManagement -stack -deploy all
-            - -> SwarmManagement -stack -remove --all
+            - -> SwarmManagement -stack -remove all
     - Create or Remove a single network:
         - -> SwarmManagement -network -create `<network_name>`
         - -> SwarmManagement -network -remove `<network_name>`
-        - Or create/remove all networks with the `--all` attribute:
+        - Or create/remove all networks with the `all` attribute:
-            - -> SwarmManagement -network -create --all
+            - -> SwarmManagement -network -create all
-            - -> SwarmManagement -network -remove --all
+            - -> SwarmManagement -network -remove all
     - Create or Remove a single config:
         - -> SwarmManagement -config -create `<config_name>`
         - -> SwarmManagement -config -remove `<config_name>`
-        - Or create/remove all configs with the `--all` attribute:
+        - Or create/remove all configs with the `all` attribute:
-            - -> SwarmManagement -stack -create --all
+            - -> SwarmManagement -stack -create all
-            - -> SwarmManagement -stack -remove --all
+            - -> SwarmManagement -stack -remove all
     - Create or Remove a single secret:
         - -> SwarmManagement -secret -create `<secret_name>`
         - -> SwarmManagement -secret -remove `<secret_name>`
-        - Or create/remove all secrets with the `--all` attribute:
+        - Or create/remove all secrets with the `all` attribute:
-            - -> SwarmManagement -secret -create --all
+            - -> SwarmManagement -secret -create all
-            - -> SwarmManagement -secret -remove --all
+            - -> SwarmManagement -secret -remove all
     - Create or Remove a single volume:
         - -> SwarmManagement -volume -create `<volume_name>`
         - -> SwarmManagement -volume -remove `<volume_name>`
-        - Or create/remove all volumes with the `--all` attribute:
+        - Or create/remove all volumes with the `all` attribute:
-            - -> SwarmManagement -volume -create --all
+            - -> SwarmManagement -volume -create all
-            - -> SwarmManagement -volume -remove --all
+            - -> SwarmManagement -volume -remove all
     - SwarmManagement uses the `swarm-management.yml` file by default to configure the swarm.
         - Specify a single or multiple *.yml files to use for configuring the swarm using the `-f` attribute:
             - -> SwarmManagement -start -f swarm-stacks.yml -f swarm-networks.yml